 Beforehand, residents are invited to complete an online survey to express their views and preferences.
-From a list of 22, they are asked to select their top three neighbourhood priorities that the Chiltern Community Forum should address over the next three months.
+From a list of 22, they are asked to select their top three neighbourhood priorities that should be addressed over the next three months.

 Information from the survey is collated, analysed and presented at the committee meeting.
 This helps inform discussion and guide decisions on priorities taken at the meeting.

 Decisions are announced on this website and elsewhere.
 Progress reports are presented by Thames Valley Police at the following meeting, and again these are published.
 Thames Valley Police will also report to other meetings and groups, such as Local Area Forums.

 The 22 Concerns, used to set Priorities

-The 22 priorities are set out on the online survey forms.
+The 22 concerns are set out on the online survey forms.
 They are are listed below, with links to information from Thames Valley Police, Chiltern District Council and other sources: